MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Grayed out metrics aren't considered for score calculation.

 > [!NOTE]
 > Some instances of affected assets information, largely information originating in secure score, doesn't appear on the Affected Items tab in an individual metric.
-Also some critical asset information for assets in the Affected Items tab does not show.
+Also, some critical asset information for assets in the Affected Items tab does not show.
 > Asset details are calculated on demand.
 > Cloud-related metrics apply only for subscription and their subsequent resources if the subscription is onboarded to a Cloud Security Posture Management (CSPM) Premium plan.
 > In some cases, metrics are more specific than the scope of the related recommendations.
 In such a case, the asset detail shown won't align with the asset details of the related recommendations.